pratishtha-abrol/bounce-arcade-game/README.md

 - Expand and Shrink Paddle:
     Increase and decrease paddle length by 4, respectively

+- Paddle Shoot:
+    Allows paddle to shoot bullets

+## Levels:

+3 levels.
+The last level is the super level.
+Press 'p' to skip levels.

 ## Exploding Bricks:

 Some bricks on the screen may explode on collision, breaking those directlt adjacent to it.

+## Falling bricks:

+Bricks fall one unit down every 10 seconds into the game.
+Reset on level completion

 ## Collision rules: